Homemade, gooey-in-the-middle, Easter eggs anyone?

 My favourite thing about these eggs is how gooey they are on the inside, with the creamy Vego spread….
 Mmmmmmm.

 An update: I recently made some real vegan crème-filled eggs that I re-created based off Treat Dreams vegan crème eggs.
-So the recipe for those gooey, creamy vegan cream eggs are below, too.
+So the recipe for those Easter eggs are below, too.
 I hope you love them!
 (They, too, were a huge hit with my family).

 Before we get started in learning how to make these gooey, creamy, chocolatey vegan Easter eggs – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!